Swati4star/Mobile-store-estimotifier/README.md

 #Airtel App Development Contest Submission

 One [Estimote beacon](http://estimote.com/) in each Airtel store and with that users can get numerous facilities.
-The data related to that specific airtel store, along with the Estimote ID, are uploaded on the cloud MySQL database.
+The data related to that specific airtel store, along with the Estimote beacon ID, are uploaded on the cloud MySQL database.

 + **[Estimote Beacons](#estimote-beacons)**
 + **[Features](#features)**